Certora/Quorum/Quorum/templates/Readme.md

 ## .env

-This file contains environment variables that need to be set for the project to run. fill in the required values.
+This file contains environment variables that needs to be set for the project to run. fill in the required values.

 ### Instructions